-54. A vacant site on Cowbridge Road West, enjoys a prominent road frontage and is considered an important gateway site into the city and two neighbouring wards.
-The Council aims to secure land to determine regeneration opportunities via a youth community-based facility.
+- impact on the existing and new users benefiting from the investment.
+Grants have been awarded to a number of community bodies for works including energy efficiency upgrades, installation of roof panels, renovations and CCTV improvements. - 54.
+A vacant site on Cowbridge Road West, enjoys a prominent road frontage and is considered an important gateway site into the city and two neighbouring wards.
+The Council aims to secure land to determine regeneration opportunities.
 This is subject to a business case, working with external partners and a future business case to Cabinet having considered all options.
-There is no projected spend for 2023/24 and therefore slippage of £76,000 is carried forward into 2024/25.
+There is no projected spend for 2023/24 and no further expenditure at this stage, so the budget is removed.